zeromake/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

     build: {
       extendViteConf (viteConf, { isClient, isServer }) {
         if (ctx.mode.ssr) {
-          // do something with ViteConf
+          // do something with viteConf
-        }
+          // or return an object to deeply merge with current viteConf }
       }
     }